Listen to the Audio Version of This Article

 6. Maslow’s Hierarchy of Needs.

-The basic premise for Maslow’s hierarchy of needs is that students progress through a set of sequential needs from psychological to self-actualisation.
-As they move up through the levels, they feel more comfortable in their learning environment and have to confidence to push further.
+The basic premise for Maslow’s hierarchy of needs is that students progress through a set of sequential needs from physiological to self-actualisation.
+As they move up through the levels, they feel more comfortable in their learning environment and have the confidence to push further.

 It’s important to note that any group of students will have learners at different levels, some may not have the lower levels met at home so making sure these students feel safe and secure is of the utmost importance as they will find it very hard to move to the upper levels.

 Maslow’s theory lends itself more to building student/teacher relationships rather than lesson or curriculum structure.
 You can have the best resources and most tightly planned lessons in the world but if you don’t show enthusiasm, passion and empathy it will be very difficult for your students to feel their needs have been met.